Ford Performance Cat-Back Exhaust Touring 145" Wheelbase Raptor F-150 6.2L 2011-2014

 *All F-150 Raptors with a 133" wheelbase require mid-pipe part number M5248R133C.

-By buying your Ford Racing parts from CJ Pony Parts, you know you are getting your parts from a reliable, reputable dealer.
-CJ Pony Parts is a Top 10 Ford Racing Dealer and has been for years!
-When you buy your Ford Racing parts from CJ Pony Parts, you know you have a winning combination of quality and reliability in your purchases.
+By buying your Ford Performance (formerly Ford Racing) parts from CJ Pony Parts, you know you are getting your parts from a reliable, reputable dealer.
+CJ Pony Parts is a Top 10 Ford Performance Dealer and has been for years!
+When you buy your Ford Performance parts from CJ Pony Parts, you know you have a winning combination of quality and reliability in your purchases.

 For this installation, you'll need a jack and jack stands or lift, exhaust insulator removal tool, 3/8th ratchet, 17 millimeter shallow socket, impact gun, 10 millimeter socket, 13 millimeter socket, 15 millimeter socket, 6 inch extension, and safety glasses.